-Don’t bake your glasshouse plants in the summer sun
+Don’t bake your greenhouse plants in the summer sun

-The maker of one of Britain’s most iconic glasshouses has given some timely advice about keeping plants cool in the summer sun.
+The maker of one of Britain’s most iconic greenhouses has given some timely advice about keeping plants cool in the summer sun.

 Paul Smith, the Technical Director of Griffin Glasshouses, producers of bespoke and the National Garden Scheme range, warns that even in overcast weather the temperature inside can reach levels that are harmful to plants.